Why the Zoom Ceiling is Stalling Remote Careers

 The Psychology of the “Ghost Employee”

 • The Inner Circle (Physical): People they see, grab coffee with, and read body language from.
-These people build “Social Capital” passively.
+These people build social capital passively.

-Audit Your Status: Are You Fading Away?
+The Visibility Audit: Are You Fading Away?

 The Symptom What It Means (The Risk)